How a Credit Score Simulator Works

 At-A-Glance

-• You can use a credit score simulator to educate yourself on how your score can be affected before you make a financial decision.
+- You can use a credit score simulator to educate yourself on how your score can be affected before you make a financial decision.

-• Before using any credit score simulator, it’s important to know what they can – and can’t – do.
+- Before using any credit score simulator, it’s important to know what they can – and can’t – do.

 The only way to know with certainty how a specific action or financial decision will affect your credit score is to do it.
-But using a credit score simulator can give you a pretty good idea of the likely impact of many common financial changes.
+But using a credit score simulator may give you a pretty good idea of the likely impact of many common financial changes.

 What Is a Credit Score Simulator, And How Does It Work?